Input-to-State Stability of a Clamped-Free Damped String in the Presence of Distributed and Boundary Disturbances: Introduction

 \section{Introduction}

 Originally introduced by Sontag for finite dimensional systems~\cite{sontag1989smooth}, Input-to-State Stability (ISS) is one of the central notions in the modern theory of robust control.
 Specifically, ISS aims at ensuring that disturbances can only induce, in the worst case, a proportional perturbation of the magnitude of the system trajectory.
-While this notion has been widely studied for finite dimensional systems, its extension to PDEs, and more generally to infinite dimensional systems, remains challenging~\cite{mironchenko2016restatements,mironchenko2017characterizations,karafyllis2019preview,jacob2018infinite}.
+While this notion has been widely studied for finite dimensional systems, its extension to Partial Differential Equations (PDEs), and more generally to infinite dimensional systems, remains challenging~\cite{jacob2018infinite,mironchenko2016restatements,mironchenko2017characterizations,karafyllis2019preview}.

 For systems described by PDEs, there exist essentially two types of perturbations.
 The first type includes distributed (or in-domain) perturbations, i.e., perturbations acting over the domain.
-Such perturbations appear directly in the PDE.
 The second type concerns boundary perturbations, i.e., perturbations acting on the boundary of the domain.
-Such perturbations appear in the boundary conditions of the PDE.
-This second type of perturbation naturally appears in numerous boundary control problems such as heat equations~\cite{Curtain2012}, transport equations~\cite{karafyllis2016iss}, diffusion or diffusive equations~\cite{argomedo2012d}, and vibration of structures~\cite{Curtain2012} with practical applications, e.g., in robotics~\cite{endo2017boundary,henikl2016infinite}, aerospace engineering~\cite{bialy2016adaptive,lhachemi2018boundary}, and additive manufacturing~\cite{diagne2015state,heigel2015thermo}.
+This second type of perturbation naturally appears in numerous boundary control problems such as heat equations~\cite{Curtain2012}, transport equations~\cite{karafyllis2016iss}, diffusion or diffusive equations~\cite{argomedo2012d}, and vibration of structures~\cite{Curtain2012} with practical applications, e.g., in robotics~\cite{endo2017boundary,henikl2016infinite}, aerospace engineering~\cite{bialy2016adaptive,lhachemi2018boundary,lhachemi2018boundaryAutomatica}, and additive manufacturing~\cite{diagne2015state,heigel2015thermo}.